Always Remember Us This Way: Music and lyrical content

+Reception

-Critical reception
+Critical response

-The song received widespread critical acclaim upon release.
+Gaga at the 2018 Toronto International Film Festival during the promotional rollout for A Star Is Born; critics praised her vocals in the song.

+Upon release, "Always Remember Us This Way" was widely praised by critics.
 Jon Pareles of The New York Times described the song as a "hushed-to-heroic", Elton John-inspired "showstopper".
 Rolling Stones Brittany Spanos and The Washington Posts Emily Yahr called the song "explosive" and "haunting", respectively.
-USA Todays Patrick Ryan said the song "ranks up there with 2009's "Speechless" and 2013's "Dope" as one of Gaga's best ballads".
-Natalie Walker of Vulture thought that "this song really illuminates what a virtuosic vocal chameleon Gaga is", and compared aspects of the track to Lorde's "Liability" and the songs of Adele.
-For Kristen S. Hé, also from Vulture, the track "sounds like vintage Carole King, with a hint of modern Nashville", and felt "it's the kind of song that charms you over multiple listens with its warm, familiar delivery".
-Maureen Lee Lenker of Entertainment Weekly picked "Always Remember Us This Way" as the best track of the soundtrack.
-She opined that the song is "a poem in its own right, evocative and elegiac" with its lyrics, while also serving as a "showcase for Gaga's powerhouse voice, as it moves from the whisperings of its opening lines, soft and invoking love as an act of prayer, to the heroic belt of the chorus."
-The Guardians Michael Cragg found it to be Gaga's "finest ballad", noting, "like most of her best songs, it was written and recorded quickly, with the creases and scuffs in her vocals adding to the emotion behind the delicate pre-chorus, before she finds more solid ground on the gorgeous open road of a chorus."
+USA Todays Patrick Ryan said the song "ranks up there with 2009's 'Speechless' and 2013's 'Dope' as one of Gaga's best ballads".
+Natalie Walker of Vulture thought that "this song really illuminates what a virtuosic vocal chameleon Gaga is", and compared aspects of the track to Lorde's "Liability" (2017) and the songs of Adele.
+Kristen S. Hé of Vulture wrote that the song "sounds like vintage Carole King, with a hint of modern Nashville", adding that it "charms you over multiple listens with its warm, familiar delivery"; similarly, Adam White of The Independent felt that its "gorgeous melodies" make it "easy to return to over and over again".

+Maureen Lee Lenker of Entertainment Weekly picked "Always Remember Us This Way" as the soundtrack's best track, calling it as "a poem in its own right, evocative and elegiac" and a "showcase for Gaga's powerhouse voice".
+Alex Ungerman of Entertainment Tonight likewise singled it out as an album highlight, praising its emotional force, melancholy sense of finality, and Gaga's full-throated vocal performance; he also suggested it would have been a more fitting closing song for the film than "I'll Never Love Again".
+The Guardians Michael Cragg called it Gaga's "finest ballad", writing that, "like most of her best songs, it was written and recorded quickly", with the "creases and scuffs" in her vocals heightening the emotion of the delicate pre-chorus before she finds "more solid ground" in the "gorgeous" chorus.